UltraSalem/mightykingdoms/mightykingdoms_full.md

 As per normal battles above, armies on their sides never get allocated a Defence value or contribute dice as per below.

-After choosing an enemy with at least one upright army, each army involved from both players gets a Defence value equal to its points value divided by 100 (eg: as 500 point army is Defence 5).
+After choosing an enemy with at least one upright army, each army involved from both players gets a Defence value equal to its points value divided by 100 (eg: a 500 point army is Defence 5).

 Any army that took a _Defend_ action gains +1 Defence.